cece24/em-onsite-app/README.md

 * Delete sessions

 Using Internal API
-* Store cookie
+* Store cookie - Done
-* Send as a header to an internal API endpoint
+* Send as a header to an internal API endpoint - Done

 Questions
 * Sometimes requests take a LONG time
+* Connection Header??